signalfx/integrations/aws-route53/README.md

 ### DESCRIPTION

-Use SignalFx to monitor Amazon Route 53 via [Amazon CloudWatch](https://github.com/signalfx/integrations/tree/master/aws)[](sfx_link:aws).
+Use SignalFx to monitor Amazon Route 53 via [Amazon CloudWatch](https://docs.signalfx.com/en/latest/integrations/integrations-reference/integrations.amazon.cloudwatch.html).

 #### FEATURES

 ##### Built-in dashboards

 - **Route53**: Overview of all data from Route 53.

   [<img src='./img/dashboard_route53.png' width=200px>](./img/dashboard_route53.png)

 - **Route53 HealthCheck**: Focus on a single Route 53 health check.

   [<img src='./img/dashboard_route53_healthcheck.png' width=200px>](./img/dashboard_route53_healthcheck.png)

 ### INSTALLATION

-To access this integration, [connect to CloudWatch](https://github.com/signalfx/integrations/tree/master/aws)[](sfx_link:aws) on the SignalFx Integrations page.
+To access this integration, [connect to CloudWatch](https://docs.signalfx.com/en/latest/integrations/integrations-reference/integrations.amazon.cloudwatch.html).

 By default, SignalFx will import all CloudWatch metrics that are available in your account.
 To retrieve metrics for a subset of available services or regions, modify the connection on the Integrations page.

 ### USAGE

 SignalFx provides built-in dashboards for this service.
 Examples are shown below.

 ![](./img/dashboard_route53.png)